Mortgage interest rates: interest rate forecast and trend

 Long-term interest rates in percent

 Interest rates fluctuate repeatedly over the course of time.
 This can be due to a variety of factors.
-The last trend reversal occurred in 2022 and was marked by the following events:
+The last interest rate cycle began in 2022 and was marked by the following events:

-• In response to strong inflation following the pandemic and Russia’s war in Ukraine, the SNB – like other central banks – began raising its key interest rate in 2022.
-As a result, yields rose sharply.
+• In response to strong inflation following the pandemic and due to Russia’s war in Ukraine, the SNB – like other central banks – began raising its key interest rate in 2022.
+This led to a sharp rise in the yields of bonds.

-• To curb higher levels of inflation, the SNB continued to raise key interest rates in 2023 while yields remained high.
-Towards the end of 2023, inflation eased significantly, causing yields to fall sharply in anticipation of future rate cuts.
-The SNB reduced its key interest rate by 0.25 percentage points in March 2024.
+• To curb higher levels of inflation, the SNB continued to raise key interest rates in 2023, while bond yields remained high.
+In the course of 2023, inflation eased significantly.
+Yields began to fall sharply at the end of 2023 as the markets anticipated future rate cuts.

 Interest rate forecast in figures